Signs Your Dog Is Dying

 It is important to consult with your veterinarian about nutrition and medication with end-of-life care and how to weigh the cost-benefit analysis of different dietary changes and medications.

 Mobility and mental function may decrease with end-stage cancer.
-This can result in an increased risk for falls, episodes of collapse, and injury.
+This can result in an increased risk of falls, episodes of collapse, and injury.

 • If you have a multilevel home, set up your dog’s food, water, and toys on the ground floor to avoid stairs.